 If you’d like to participate in the challenge, just send an email to (Ken at AccentInteractive [dot] net) and let me know what you’d like to do.
 Then start creating.
 Once you have something to share, post it online and send me the link to it so I can include it in our list of participants.

-- Benjamin will do 3D printing.
+- Benjamin will do computer programming using the Processing language.

-- Jennifer will do hand stitching.
+- Jennifer will write.

-- Hunter will be writing a novel.
+- Wolf will be writing/illustrating a children’s story.